|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 (13.57 + 5.7) / 5.7

 times the present average Niagara River volume flow.
-Attaining this increase in peak river flow likely entails extensive dredging of the river bottom.
+Attaining this increase in peak river flow upstream of the generation tunnel intakes likely entails extensive dredging of the river bottom.

 1. In order to realize this energy storage system while taking maximum advantage of the existing installed generation it is necessary that a multiplicity of new canals be built in the proximity of the existing Welland canal.
 The size of each of these new canals would be comparable to the existing Red River Floodway in Manitoba.

-2. The volumetric flow through the Niagara Tunnel is 500 M^3 / s.
+2. The volumetric flow through the new Niagara Tunnel is 500 M^3 / s.

 The inside diameter of the Niagara Tunnel is 12.7 m.